aws/aws-iot-device-sdk-embedded-C/README.md

 **[API documentation of 202009.00 release](https://docs.aws.amazon.com/freertos/latest/lib-ref/embedded-csdk/202009.00/lib-ref/index.html)**

 We have released version 202009.00 of the AWS IoT Device SDK for Embedded-C (C-SDK).
 This release includes refactored MQTT, JSON Parser, and AWS IoT Device Shadow libraries for optimized memory usage and modularity.
 These libraries are included in the SDK via [Git submoduling](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 These libraries have gone through code quality checks including verification that no function has a [GNU Complexity](https://www.gnu.org/software/complexity/manual/complexity.html) score over 8, and checks against deviations from mandatory rules in the [MISRA coding standard](https://www.misra.org.uk/MISRAHome/MISRAC2012/tabid/196/Default.aspx).
 Deviations from the MISRA C:2012 guidelines are documented under [MISRA Deviations](MISRA.md).
-These libraries have also undergone both static code analysis from [Coverity static analysis](https://scan.coverity.com/), and validation of memory safety and proof of functional correctness through the [CBMC automated reasoning tool](https://www.cprover.org/cbmc/).
+These libraries have also undergone both static code analysis from [Coverity static analysis](https://scan.coverity.com/), and validation of memory safety and data structure invariance through the [CBMC automated reasoning tool](https://www.cprover.org/cbmc/).

 If you are upgrading from v3.x API of the C-SDK to the 202009.00 release, please follow the [migration guide](https://docs.aws.amazon.com/freertos/latest/lib-ref/embedded-csdk/202009.00/lib-ref/docs/doxygen/output/html/migration_guide.html).
 If you are using the C-SDK v4_beta_deprecated branch, note that we will continue to maintain this branch for critical bug fixes and security patches but will not add new features to it.
 See the C-SDK v4_beta_deprecated branch [README](https://github.com/aws/aws-iot-device-sdk-embedded-C/blob/v4_beta_deprecated/README.md) for additional details.

 ## Overview

 The AWS IoT Device SDK for Embedded C (C-SDK) is a collection of C source files under the [MIT open source license](LICENSE) that can be used in embedded applications to securely connect IoT devices to [AWS IoT Core](http://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html).
 It contains an MQTT client, HTTP client, JSON Parser, and AWS IoT Device Shadow client libraries.
-It is distributed in source form and intended to be built into customer firmware along with application code, other libraries and RTOS.
+It is distributed in source form, and is intended to be built into customer firmware along with application code, other libraries and RTOS (Real-Time Operating System).

 ## Features

-The C-SDK simplifies access to the Pub/Sub functionality of the AWS IoT broker via MQTT and provides APIs to interact with Device Shadow.
-The SDK has been tested to work with the AWS IoT Core and an open source MQTT broker to ensure best interoperability of a device with the AWS IoT platform.
+The C-SDK simplifies access AWS IoT Services.
+The SDK has been tested to work with the AWS IoT Core and an open source MQTT broker to ensure high quality interoperability of a device with the AWS IoT platform.
 The C-SDK contains the following libraries:

 ### MQTT
 The C-SDK provides the ability to establish an MQTT connection with a broker over a customer-implemented transport layer, which can either be a secure channel like a TLS session (mutually authenticated or server-only authentication) or a non-secure channel like a plaintext TCP connection.
 This MQTT connection can be used for performing publish operations to MQTT topics and subscribing to MQTT topics.
 The SDK provides a mechanism to register customer-defined callbacks for receiving incoming PUBLISH, acknowledgement and keep-alive response events from the broker.
 The [coreMQTT](https://github.com/FreeRTOS/coreMQTT) library has been refactored for memory optimization and is fully compliant with the [MQTT 3.1.1](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/mqtt-v3.1.1.html) standard.
 It has no dependencies on any additional libraries other than the standard C library, a customer-implemented network transport interface, and *optionally* a customer-implemented platform time function.
 The refactored design embraces different use-cases, ranging from resource-constrained platforms using only QoS 0 MQTT PUBLISH messages to resource-rich platforms using QoS 2 MQTT PUBLISH over TLS connections.

 ### HTTP
 The C-SDK provides the ability to establish an HTTP connection with a server over a customer-implemented transport layer, which can either be a secure channel like a TLS session (mutually authenticated or server-only authentication) or a non-secure channel like a plaintext TCP connection.
-The HTTP connection can be used to make REST API requests that include "GET" (include range requests), "PUT", "POST" and "HEAD" requests.
+The HTTP connection can be used to make "GET" (include range requests), "PUT", "POST" and "HEAD" requests.
 The SDK provides a mechanism to register a customer-defined callback for receiving parsed header fields in an HTTP response.
 The [coreHTTP](https://github.com/FreeRTOS/coreHTTP) library has been refactored for memory optimization, and is a client implementation of a subset of the [HTTP/1.1](https://tools.ietf.org/html/rfc2616) standard.

 ### AWS IoT Device Shadow
 [AWS IoT Device Shadow](https://github.com/aws/device-shadow-for-aws-iot-embedded-sdk) enables you to store and retrieve the current state (the “shadow”) of every registered device.
 The device’s shadow is a persistent, virtual representation of your device that you can interact with from AWS IoT Core even if the device is offline.
 The device state captured as its “shadow” is itself a [JSON](https://www.json.org/) document.
 The device can send commands over MQTT or HTTP to update its latest state.
 Each device’s shadow is uniquely identified by the name of the corresponding “thing”, a representation of a specific device or logical entity on the AWS Cloud.
 See [Managing Devices with AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/iot-thing-management.html) for more information.
 More details about shadows can be found in [AWS IoT documentation](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html).